verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 For more information about setting component overrides, see [Installation Overrides]({{< relref "docs/setup/installationOverrides.md " >}}).

-For information about all the overrides supported by kube-prometheus-stack chart in Verrazzano, see [values.yaml](https://github.com/verrazzano/verrazzano/blob/master/platform-operator/thirdparty/charts/prometheus-community/kube-prometheus-stack/values.yaml).
+For information about all the overrides supported by the kube-prometheus-stack chart in Verrazzano, see [values.yaml](https://github.com/verrazzano/verrazzano/blob/master/platform-operator/thirdparty/charts/prometheus-community/kube-prometheus-stack/values.yaml).

 For instructions to customize persistent storage settings for Prometheus, see [Customize Persistent Storage]({{< relref "docs/observability/logging/configure-opensearch/storage.md " >}}).